fredfeng/CS292C/homework/hw2/README.md

      # eval_stmt [("x", 1); ("y", 2)] (Assign ("x", Aop (Add, Var "x", Var "y")));;
      - : heap = Heap [("x", 3); ("x", 1); ("y", 2)]
      ```
-     Note that it's ok for the heap to contain entries with the same variable, as long as the right-most entry is the most recent value.
+     Note that it's ok for the heap to contain entries with the same variable, as long as the left-most entry is the most recent value.
 So you don't need to call `dedup`.

      If a referenced variable is not found in the heap, you should call "failwith" with an appropriate error message which will crash the function.